This official feed from the Google Workspace team provides essential information about new features and improvements for Google Workspace customers.

 • Education: Education Standard and Plus

-• Other Editions: Frontline Standard and Plus; Enterprise Essentials Plus; Cloud Identity Premium
+• Other Editions: Frontline Standard; Enterprise Essentials Plus; Cloud Identity Premium

 Resources